Emily Writes tried to rekindle some of her grandmother’s Christmas magic for her own kids. She ended up covered in vomit and beanbag stuffing.

-I couldn’t reconcile how Christmas happened without her.
-She always started the family water fight that we had after lunch.
-She would walk gingerly to the door and the grandkids would line up patiently so she could squirt her water gun (she used the same one every year – a weird one in the shape of a finger) and then it was all on.
+I couldn’t work out how Christmas could happen without her.
+She always started the family water fight after lunch.
+She would walk gingerly to the door and the grandkids would line up patiently so she could squirt them with her water gun (she used the same one every year – a weird one in the shape of a finger), and then it was all on.

 She would sit back in her chair and watch us scream and run around her house and she’d laugh and laugh.

 I don’t believe in heaven or hell or an afterlife.
 But the concept for dogs of the Rainbow Bridge is one I am fond of.
 This idea that all dogs – because all dogs are good – cross over the bridge and happily play, free from sore paws and arthritic joints, gave me great comfort after my elderly dog died.
 The thought of my little old dog suddenly bounding away into a field, jumping like he used to when he was a young pup, made me a little less heartbroken.